ofzza/enTT/README.md

   console.log(instance.valid);  // Outputs: false
   console.log(instance.errors);
   // Outputs: {
+  //    aBoolean: [
+  //      new EnttValidationError({
-  //    aBoolean: [ new Error('Value undefined is not of required type "boolean"!') ]
+  //        message: 'Value undefined is not of required type "boolean"!'
+  //      })
+  //    ]
+  //    aNumber:  [
+  //      new EnttValidationError({
-  //    aNumber:  [ new Error('Value undefined is not of required type "number"!') ]
+  //        message: 'Value undefined is not of required type "number"!'
+  //      })
+  //    ]
+  //    aString:  [
+  //      new EnttValidationError({
-  //    aString:  [ new Error('Value undefined is not of required type "string"!') ]
+  //        message: 'Value undefined is not of required type "string"!'
+  //      })
+  //    ]
+  //    anObject: [
+  //      new EnttValidationError({
-  //    anObject: [ new Error('Value undefined is not of required type "object"!') ]
+  //        message: 'Value undefined is not of required type "object"!'
+  //      })
+  //    ]
   // }

 ```